PixelShake92/BKBK_But_It-s_Only_Furnace_Fun-Apworld/SETUP.md

 ## What you need

 - [Banjo-Kazooie Recompiled](https://github.com/BanjoRecomp/BanjoRecomp/releases/tag/v1.0.1) — the recompilation.
 The game itself.
+# This version is important as V1 doesn't have the code to handle notifications and you will just be unable to connect.
 - [Archipelago](https://archipelago.gg) — the multiworld framework holding this entire disaster together.
 - The `bkbk_only_ff.nrm` mod file — from the releases page of this repo.
 - The `APCpp-Glue` native library — also in the release.
 Don't lose it.